dallasyoung/fullstackopen/scripts/README.md

 separate `dev` and `prod` branches in the repository and only check in the appropriate Dockerfile and run script to each branch.
 This would eliminate the dev/prod naming conventions and let the tools run as they were designed.
-Running things this way is left as an exercise for the reader.
+Running things this way is left as an exercise for the reader (don't forget to also update the batch scripts' `DOCKERFILE` variable).
 For now I need to get back to studying